 C. Adult Outpatient/Inpatient

 The primary placement for the adult outpatient track is also at Bayview Associates.
-Secondary placements are in the inpatient adult unit and partial program at McLean Hospital SouthEast.
+Secondary placements are 6 months each on the inpatient adult unit and partial program at McLean Hospital SouthEast in Middleborough, MA.